 Did you know tyre pressure can drop up to one pound per square inch with every 10 degrees drop in air temperature?
-Driving around with low tyre pressure could mean premature tyre wear or potential tread separation, which could lead difficulty in car handling or even an accident, so it is crucial to keep an eye on your tyres and to keep them pumped up.
+Driving around with low tyre pressure could mean premature tyre wear or potential tread separation, which could lead to difficulty in car handling or even an accident, so it is crucial to keep an eye on your tyres and to keep them pumped up.

 Clear off all the snow and ice

 Clear all the windscreen before you travel, not just a tiny hole for you to peek out of!
 You need a full field of vision when you’re driving, so wait until it is all clear and don’t forget to clear your mirrors too.
 This also means ensuring your windscreen is de-iced on the outside and thoroughly demisted on the inside.
 If snow or ice are covering the windows of your car you may incur a fine, or more importantly, you could place your life, the lives of your passengers and the lives of those around you in danger.